-High availability and high performance are essential to distributed tasks.
+High availability and high performance are essential to distributed jobs.
 In Container Service for Kubernetes (ACK) Pro clusters or ACK Serverless Pro clusters, you can spread distributed tasks across zones based on Kubernetes-native scheduling semantics.
 You can also configure affinities to deploy distributed tasks in specific zones based on Kubernetes-native scheduling semantics.
 This improves the efficiency of task deployment.
 This topic describes how to spread Elastic Container Instance-based pods across zones and configure affinities for the pods.

 Background information